triploit/secundo-pm/README.md

     @echo "There's no Windows support in this project."
 }
 ```
-So, what you're seeing is an easy kind of the installer script.
-We define some functions.
+So, what you're seeing is an easier kind of the installer script.
+We will define some functions.
 But functions in **S**e**C**undo (**`ins.sc`**) script can't have arguments or parameters.
 It's possible to call functions with `&functionname`.

 Functions, expectet as standard (on Linux):
 * `install`    - To install a package to your computer
 * `update`    - To update a package on your computer
 * `remove`    - To uninstall/remove a package from your computer

-(On Windows functions are the same but they end with `_win` (eg. `install_win`) (like in the example).)
+(On Windows, functions are the same but they end with `_win` (eg. `install_win`) (like in the example).)

-If you look throug the installer script, there's something special: shell commands.
+If you look through the installer script, there's something special: shell commands.
-In are shell commands.
-In `_win` functions you have to write CMD commands and in Linux functions (the 3 standard functions without `_win`) you have to write shell commands.
+In functions are shell commands.
+In `_win` functions you have to write CMD commands and in Linux functions (the 3 standard functions without `_win`) you have to write linux shell commands.
 And therefor: the disclaimer.
 SecPM asks if you want to see the installer script and if you really want to install this package, but you are installing packages  **at own risk**.

-Important is: The functions aren't a complete shellscript.
+Watch out: The functions aren't a complete shellscript.
 The script will be runned line by line.
 The commands are independent.

 If you want to use a shell script and variables, you have to do this:

 ```
 func install {
     <[
-        echo "Dies ist ein vollwertiges Shellscript!";
+        echo "This is a real shell script!";
         i="Hallo Welt!";
         echo $i;
     ]>